riffrocker/Riff-chromatic-collection/README.md

 # chromatic-collection
 it mah chromatic collection
-you must credit me if you use my chromatics
+you must credit me if you use my chromatics, fx or vocals